garreeoke/level-up/README.md

 # Level Up - A Hands on Crossplane Workshop

-Initially created for Level UP workshop in Sydney Australia.
+Initially created for Level UP workshop in Sydney, Australia - 3-15-23

 ## Info
 There are three folders in this repo